microsoft/CsWinRT/docs/authoring.md

 ### Consuming an out of process component

 C#/WinRT supports authoring out-of-process components that can be consumed by other languages.
 Currently, consuming an out-of-process component is supported for managed C# apps with the use of a packaging project.
+A manual WinRT.Host.runtimeconfig.json file is currently required for this scenario, which is demonstrated in the sample below.
 Native consumption of out-of-process components is not fully supported yet.

 For an example of authoring and consuming an out-of-process C#/WinRT component, see the [background task component sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/BgTaskComponent).